Project 22 – Chapter 6

-Seeing my results, and the ‘unexpected’ things that were on the list like cashews, dates, potatoes, chick peas etc. I wanted to get Chris and Teddy’s checked too.
+Seeing my results, and the ‘unexpected’ things that were on the list like cashews, dates, potatoes, chick peas etc. I wanted to get Chris and Teddy’s inflammatory foods checked too.

 Their results were somewhat similar to mine with gluten and dairy being an issue, but Chris wasn’t going to do anything about it and we weren’t too worried about Teddy.
 With Teddy’s results, I have played around with what he eats and encouraged him to try some different things, but it hasn’t been hugely successful.
 I just make sure his fruit and veg intake is good and I’m open to helping him evolve things over time.
 In essence, we treated the reports as information.

 Reading over the reports though, and looking back on mine I noticed a trend.
 Which I’ll share with you in a moment.
 First, here are some of the things that came up on their reports and Brooke recommends they take out for 6 months.